samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

 ## ALERT: Now Published:
 The preprint [**Single Cell Sequencing Reveals Glial Specific Responses to Tissue Processing & Enzymatic Dissociation in Mice and Humans**](https://www.biorxiv.org/content/10.1101/2020.12.03.408542v1) has now been revised and published in Nature Neuroscience.

-This code repository is still accurate to the preprint version and is being deprecated in favor of the final code repository here:
+This code repository is still accurate to the preprint version but is being deprecated in favor of the final code repository here:
 [https://github.com/samuel-marsh/Marsh_et-al_2022_scRNAseq_Dissociation_Artifacts](https://github.com/samuel-marsh/Marsh_et-al_2022_scRNAseq_Dissociation_Artifacts).
 A zip folder containing this repository can be downloaded from that final repository as well.

 This code repository is being reorganized to direct readers to the final one.